ridoansaleh/dynamic-form-json/README.md

 # Dynamic Form Json

-`dynamic-form-json` is a tiny library to generate form automatically based on certain Object data (passed as props).
+`dynamic-form-json` is a tiny library to generate a Form in React automatically based on certain array of object that passed as a props.
 This library use regular css created from scratch, so user can customize it in the future.
 On top of it, i use Formik and Yup for form's skeleton and validations.
 Credit goes to [vijayranghar](https://github.com/vijayranghar) for the inspiration how to create dynamic validation on Yup from this [link](https://github.com/jquense/yup/issues/559).

 ## Installation